Park Jeong-lim

-Park Jeong-Lim (born September 25, 1970), also spelled as Park Jeong-Rim, is a South Korean team handball player and Olympic champion.
+Park Jeong-Lim (born September 25, 1970), also spelled as Park Jeong-Rim, is a South Korean team handball player, Olympic champion and World champion.

 She won the gold medal with the South Korean team at the 1992 Summer Olympics in Barcelona.
 She received a silver medal at the 1996 Summer Olympics in Atlanta.

+In 1995 she was part of the South Korea team that won the 1995 World Championship.

+She also won a gold medal with Korea at the 1990 Asian Games.

+She played for the club 'Dongsung Pharmaceutical' until her retirement in 1997.